FedeRog1977/brittonsbash-content/Transcript.md

 * The use of a 'usage floor' and a 'usage ceiling' is a good starting place
 * More precise analytics based on user definitions
 * Cross-user competition for lower costs and energy usage
+* Compatability with a new maps feature
 * These methods would be specifically effective with the energetic younger *First Timers*, and even the overly-competative neighborly da's (*Loyalists*)

 <!--
+The current energy usage page is good or giving an introductory overview of statistics but its not enough to keep the user motivated and stimulated over time.
+They must not become bored of the app.
+People must see things changing over time (preogress), which creates the opportunity for competition between the user's self and others.
+The app has the ability to use many useful mobile features which require less effort from the user compared to a desktop method.

 Note: For this section, note that <i> denotes floating time periods such as `hourly', `daily', `weekly', `monthly', `annually', etc.